Time Traveler Luke: Premise

 The series takes place at a hotel that contains various historical artifacts.
 The hotel's founder, Paul, is a time traveler who travels through time using a secret elevator hidden behind a library bookshelf to protect and preserve artifacts that are in danger of disappearing.
 One day, Paul's grandson Luke, who is aware of the existence of this secretive elevator, uses it to travel through time, protect missing artifacts, and find his grandfather.
 However, he meets Indiana, another time traveler who steals artifacts and seeks wealth and honor.

 Production

-The series' development goes back to 2017, when the series was originally titled Bellboy Luke, as evidenced by the now-unlisted trailer video uploaded on 2018 by the official YouTube channel, which used to upload videos about their prior series, Zombiedumb.
+The series' development goes back to 2017, when the series was originally titled Bellboy Luke, as evidenced by the now-unavailable trailer video uploaded on 2018 by the official YouTube channel, which used to upload videos about their prior series, Zombiedumb.
 In the Bellboy Luke clips, Jean originally had darker skin and black hair, while Luke largely remained unchanged.
 However, there is also a poster that was initially titled Luke: Lost & Found.